neurodebian/neurodebian/sandbox/schroot-fslview.rst

 Therefore we would like to suggest another, much more straightforward and painless approach -- lightweight virtualization, or chroot_ jailing.
-In this exercise in **4 simple steps** we will install a complete (minimalistic) installation of Debian stable which has fslview available into a directory, and provide convenience wrapper to run fslview as it was installed on the "main" system.
+In this exercise in **4 simple steps** we will install a complete (minimalistic) installation of Debian stable into a directory, and provide convenience wrapper to run fslview as if it was installed on the "main" system.
 Moreover, in case of security or critical fixes to fslview, such chroot environment, while being Debian installation, would be upgradeable as easily as your main system, thus guaranteeing robust performance.

-Although demonstrated here on the example with fslview, such approach is generally useful for various use cases.
+Although we demonstrate this setup with fslview in mind, such approach is generally useful for various use cases.
 E.g. we have used it in the opposite situation -- on stable Debian systems we needed to run some software available only from Debian unstable or testing, and